Artist Career Resources & Handouts

 “UTE is a European network of theatres, companies, and artists that aims to develop international and transnational artistic collaborations within Europe and beyond.”

 Performing Arts Employers Associations League Europe (PEARLE)

 For ticketed theater based work, possibly a resource.
-“PEARLE is the European trade federation of performing arts organisations and it represents more than 4,500 theatres, theatre production companies, orchestras and music ensembles, opera houses, ballet and dance companies, festivals, and other organisations within the performing arts sector across Europe.”
+“PEARLE is the European trade federation of performing arts organizations and it represents more than 4,500 theatres, theatre production companies, orchestras and music ensembles, opera houses, ballet and dance companies, festivals, and other organizations within the performing arts sector across Europe.”

 Life Long Burning (LLB)